-Strategic objectives Strategies Council's role Our partners We have transport links that connect towns within the region and increase access to significant IN.1 Deliver improved and increased public and community transport services within the region.
-Advocate Provide NSW Government Australian Government Transport providers centres.
+Strategic objectives Strategies Council's role Our partners We have transport links that connect towns within the region and increase access to significant centres.
+IN.1 Deliver improved and increased public and community transport services within the region.
+Advocate Provide Collaborate NSW Government Australian Government Transport providers centres.
 IN.2 Plan for, maintain and improve road networks.
-Advocate Conaborate Community service Community services IN.3 Seek funding to improve road conditions and connectivity.
+Advocate Community services IN.3 Seek funding to improve road conditions and connectivity.
 Provide IN.4 Expand and connect footpaths, trails, and cycleways to encourage walking, cycling, and other forms of sustainable transportation We are proud of our liveable and accessible local places and spaces.
 IN.5 Ensure community facilities are comfortable, accessible, and meet diverse resident needs.
-Provide Collaborate Provide Collaborate Provide Community members Community groups IN.6 Preserve and enhance green open spaces, ensuring accessibility, maintenance, and natural beauty.
-IN.7 Encourage community pride through the beautification and upkeep of our villages and towns.
-Collaborate Provide Collaborate IN.8 Invest in quality sports and recreation facilities that promote active lifestyles across all ages.
+Provide Collaborate Provide Community members Community groups IN.6 Preserve and enhance green open spaces, ensuring accessibility, maintenance, and natural beauty.
+Collaborate Provide Collaborate IN.7 Encourage community pride through the beautification and upkeep of our villages and towns.
+Provide Collaborate IN.8 Invest in quality sports and recreation facilities that promote active lifestyles across all ages.
 Provide Provide IN.9 Develop and maintain parks, gardens, and playgrounds that offer safe, inclusive spaces for relaxation and play.
 IN.10 Design functional streetscapes that enhance local character, promote walking, and create a sense of place.

-Strategic objectives Stra tegies Our essential infrastructure is sound and reliable.
-IN.11 Ensure high quality water supply options for the towns in the region.
-IN.12 Provide safe and efficient sewerage services across the region.
-IN.13 Our waste management practices ar accessible and efficient.
-IN.14 Mobile telephone blackspot areas aremoved.
-IN.15 Deliver for reliable telephone and his speed internet communication netwo yass valley council nigh work.
+Strategic objectives Strategies Our essential infrastructure is sound and reliable.
+IN.11 Ensure high quality water soptions for the towns in th IN.12 Provide safe and efficient services across the region.
+IN.13 Our waste management p accessible and efficient.
+IN.14 Mobile telephone blacksp removed.
+IN.15 Deliver a reliable telephon speed internet communica yass valley council the country the people supply he region.

-Bike Plan and Pedestrian Access Mobility Plan (PAMP) - 2017-2027 Digital Yass Valley - Smart Region Strategy - 2017 Yass Valley Open Space Strategy Binalong Recreation Ground Masterplan Yass & Villiage Masterplans Victoria Park Masterplan
+Bike Plan and Pedestrian Access Mobility Plan (PAMP) - 2017-2027 Digital Yass Valley - Smart Region Strategy - 2017 Yass Valley Open Space Strategy Binalong Recreation Ground Masterplan Yass & Villiage Masterplans Victoria Park Masterplan sewerage oractices are oot areas are ne and high ation network.